Last updated April 24, 2013. Created by mikeryan on April 19, 2012.

 $this->addFieldMapping('field_image:title', 'image_title');

-?>Implementing your own file class
+Implementing your own file class

-To make your own file class, you simply need to implement MigrateFileInterface, with concrete implementations of fields() (documenting any options or arguments your implementation supports) and processFile (which will take whatever the incoming file representation is and return a file entity).
-This complete example, from migrate_extras, implements support for migrating Youtube URLs into the media_youtube module:
+To make your own file class, implement MigrateFileInterface, with concrete implementations of fields() (documenting any options or fields your implementation supports) and processFile (which will take whatever the incoming file representation is and return a file entity).

 class MigrateExtrasFileYoutube implements MigrateFileInterface {